-Alison has thirteen million registered learners online and 750,000 course graduates.
+Alison has twenty-one million registered learners online, four million graduates and 3,500 courses.
 On its website, it has over 10,000 testimonials from learners all over the world saying thank you for the positive impact it has made on their lives, in areas such as employment, college placement, and personal development.
-You can view these testimonials via the following link: http://alison.com/birthday-wishes/ (Alison was five years old last April, and its learners were invited to leave comments).

 For the coming years, Alison plans to: